ccloquet/horeca_registry/README.md

 - The database records the place id + customer email + a timestamp (both salted/encrypted), and the day (unencrypted)
 - A daily script wipes everything dating back from more than 14 days
 - Random data is added continuously, so that no information can be inferred about the frequentation of the place from the encrypted data
-- The private (decryption) key can be cut in two : a part for the place owner and a part for the tracing center.
-Thereby, none of them can exploit the data alone.
+- The private (decryption) key can be split in two : a part for the place owner and a part for the tracing center.
+Thereby, none of them can exploit the data alone (alternative: the data is encrypted twice: one with the tracing center key, then with the place owner's key)
 - If no QR code is available, the customer can still register, but would have to enter the details manually

 **3. The code in open source**